Home > Analyses > Technology > Apple Inc.

 Should You Buy Apple Inc.?

-Apple Inc. appears to be a robust value creator with a durable competitive moat supported by a growing ROIC, suggesting operational efficiency.
-Despite a challenging leverage profile, indicated by substantial debt concerns, the overall rating of B could be seen as reflecting a very favorable financial health.
+Apple Inc. appears to be a robust value creator with a durable competitive moat, evidenced by a strong and growing ROIC well above WACC.
+Despite a challenging leverage profile, its overall rating stands at B, suggesting a very favorable financial health.

 Strength & Efficiency Pillars